US BSL CLOs: Weekly Arbitrage Metrics

-As of March 21, 2025, the latest arbitrage metric for US CLOs was recorded at around 223 bps, an improvement from 212 bps at the beginning of the year.
+As of 9 May 2025, the latest arbitrage metric for non-short-dated US CLOs stood at around 218 bps, marginally lower than at the start of the year.

-As of March 21, 2025, the latest arbitrage metric for US CLOs was recorded at around 223 bps, an improvement from 212 bps at the beginning of the year.
+As of 9 May 2025, the latest arbitrage metric for non-short-dated US CLOs stood at around 218 bps, marginally lower than at the start of the year.

 Last week experienced a marked widening in both asset and CLO liability spreads.
 However, as of 14 March, the arbitrage remained largely stable week on week, with asset spreads (4-week average) and CLO WACC increasing in tandem by approximately 5 bps.